 During the last year, the Company has been focusing on obtaining prospects for the exploration of oil and gas and continuing its non-operated wells.
-During the last fiscal year ended September 30th, 2014, and to the present, the Company has engaged in the evaluation of many of its leases and focused on new areas of development.
-In the last year the Company has participated in the drilling and completion of the State 32-36 well in the Powder River Basin.
-The Company owns approximately a 4.13% working interest in the well and a 3.304% net revenue interest in the well.
-The well put on line in July of 2014 is still producing over 100 barrels a day from the Parkman formation.
+The Company has also cut costs dramatically in the last year because of low oil and gas prices.
+During the last fiscal year ended September 30th, 2015, and to the present, the Company has engaged in the evaluation of many of its leases and focused on new areas of development.
+In the last year the Company has purchased approximately 957.62232 net acres and 1,227.605 gross acres in mineral rights in Venango County, Pennsylvania.
+The area has potential in the Marcellus and Utica Shale.
+The price for minerals in that area has dramatically decreased in the last few years because of low commodity prices.

-The Company owns approximately 75% of about 29,000 acres within the State of Utah.
+The Company owns approximately 75% of about 24,490 acres within the State of Utah.
 Presently, the Company is actively marketing all the oil and gas leases it presently owns.
 The Company is also acquiring new oil and gas leases with the intention of selling them at a profit.

 The Company has also entered into an agreement on one of its leases for the production and sale of helium.
 Under the terms of the agreement, the Company will receive an overriding royalty interest on the production of the helium.
-Presently, the Operator of the property is obtaining the necessary approvals to reenter or drill a new well on the lease owned by the Company and is hopeful to start production if the tests prove favorable in the next one to two years.
+Presently, the Operator of the property is obtaining the necessary approvals to reenter or drill a new well on the lease owned by the Company and is hopeful to start production if the tests prove favorable in the next few years.